Wright0/PDA-static-dynamic-testing/Static_&_Dynamic_Testing.md

   Carry out dynamic testing on card_game.rb.

   Read through the code.
 Create a spec file and write a test for each function.
-Screenshot the test code and the tests failing Correct the errors you spotted in task A and screenshot the tests passing.
+Screenshot the test code and the tests failing.
+Correct the errors you spotted in task A and screenshot the tests passing.
 Save screenshots in the same folder as the code.

 ### Submitting